IQTLabs/freqgen/README.md

-Freqgen is a tool to generate coding DNA sequences with specified amino acid usage frequences or sequence, GC content, codon usage bias, and *k*-mer usage bias.
+Freqgen is a tool to generate coding DNA sequences with specified amino acid usage frequencies or sequence, GC content, codon usage bias, and/or *k*-mer usage bias.
 To accomplish this, Freqgen uses genetic algorithms to efficiently search the solution space of possible DNA sequences to find ones that most closely match the desired parameters.